I'm the guy who finds the dog at a party, ignores the humans, and spends my evening playing with Scooby.

 No dog will argue about politics or religion.
 And neither do I. Most people are too attached to their opinions.
 It causes division.
 So I try not to have opinions at all.

-Every single share raises awareness for homeless dogs and cats that deserve a forever family.
+Every single share helps dogs and cats find forever homes faster.

 Shelter Dog Stories